aalmkainzi/neat_str/README.md

 Static/Small String.
 Can be stored on the stack or inside structs.

-To pass it around to functions, you can use:
+To pass it around to functions, you can use `SString_Ref`:
 ```C
 SString_Ref sstr_ref(sstr_ptr);
 ```